 The cycling community takes notice of MSR’s design

-It took less than a year for cyclists to catch wind of MSR’s higher-quality headwear.
-Without any sufficient options on the market, they were desperate for a good helmet, and cycling clubs began recommending MSR’s to their members.
-Soon they took to sending MSR feedback.
+It took less than a year for cyclists to catch wind of MSR’s high-quality headwear.
+Without any sufficient options on the market, they were desperate for a good bike helmet, and cycling clubs began recommending MSR helmets to their members.
+Soon, they took to sending MSR feedback.

 “They have made suggestions for improvement, and we have now made a helmet specifically for bicycling,” announced the MSR newsletter in March 1974.